DISCOVER OUR EXPERTISE

-Harassment and assault
+Harassment and assault:

 With the new changes, there are a number of amendments seeking to protect the rights of women, including tougher punishments for men who subject women to harassment of any kind, which is thought to cover street harassment or stalking.
 The law appears to be a reiteration of legislation brought in last year that brought tougher offenses for harassment, and also recognized that men could be victims of harassment or stalking.

-The news article from the National can be seen here.
+More information can be seen here.